 Regardless of your application, we are looking forward to working with you to provide the required flags, flagpoles, and hardware for your application.
 If you need assistance, please reach out to us by phone, email, or chat, and we will be happy to help.

 History of the Alaska Flag

-The Alaska State Flag features a dark blue field with eight gold stars in the shape of the "big dipper."
-The North star (the eighth star) is larger than the other seven stars.
-The "Big Dipper" is an asterism (a popular known pattern of a group of stars) in the constellation of Ursa Major.
-The blue color represents the sky, sea and lakes as well as Alaska's wildflowers and the stars represent the Ursa Major constellation which is a symbol of strength, with the North Star representing Alaska, the Northernmost state in the Union.
+The Alaska State Flag features a dark blue background with eight gold stars in the shape of the "big dipper."
+The North Star (the eighth star) is larger than the other seven stars.
+The "Big Dipper" is a section of the Ursa Major constellation that forms a ladle shape.
+The Alaska State Flag was designed by a 13 year old, named Benny Benson after a contest was held to design the flag in 1927.
+Benson earned a scholarship and a watch for his winning design.
+The blue color was chosen to represent the sky, sea, and lakes as well as Alaska's wildflowers, especially the forget-me-not flower.
+The stars represent the Ursa Major constellation which is a symbol of strength, while the North Star represents that Alaska is the Northernmost state in the Union.